c-bata/go-prompt/README.md

 * [kubicorn/kubicorn : Simple, cloud native infrastructure for Kubernetes.](https://github.com/kubicorn/kubicorn)
 * [cch123/asm-cli : Interactive shell of assembly language(X86/X64) based on unicorn and rasm2](https://github.com/cch123/asm-cli)
 * [ktr0731/evans : more expressive universal gRPC client](https://github.com/ktr0731/evans)
-* (If you create a CLI using go-prompt and want your own project to be listed here, Please submit a Github Issue.)
+* (If you create a CLI utility using go-prompt and want your own project to be listed here, please submit a GitHub issue.)

 ## Features